IntersectMBO/governance-actions/mainnet/2026-08-14-twa-openzeppelin/metadata.md

 ### The Problem

 * No reference implementations for composable financial products Cardano's ecosystem needs, including liquid staking, self-repaying loans, and composable DeFi building blocks.
 * No standardized, audited contract library that builders can import and compose with confidence.
 Audited code is scattered across Cardano Foundation repositories, Intersect resources, and individual project codebases.
 * Each team independently rebuilds foundational components, which slows adoption, fragments the ecosystem, and increases security risk.

+### Continued Commitment

+OpenZeppelin's commitment to Cardano is not contingent on this vote.
+If this proposal does not pass, we will engage relevant community stakeholders on the concerns raised, refine the proposal accordingly, and return with a revised submission.

 ## Rationale